A Whale of a Tale

 Time for another fish tale.
 I swear this one is true (so you know it is).
-When I was growing up, I worked with my dad drilling water wells on an cable tool rig, and whenever we would happen to be drilling next to a fish’in hole, I would drop a line in the water.
-One day, I was using a purple artificial night crawler, which to a Big Mouth bass, must have been like catnip.
+When I was growing up, I worked with my dad drilling water wells using an Stone Model 31 cable tool rig, and whenever we would happen to be drilling next to a fish’in hole, I would drop a line in the water.
+One day, I was using a purple artificial nightcrawler, which to a Big Mouth bass, must have been like catnip.

 Purple Nightcrawlers Image Courtesy of Creative Commons

-- Carry a camera, cause no one will believe that story (but it is true; but back then they hadn’t invented mobile phones with built-in cameras, that I knew of)
+- Carry a camera, cause no one will believe that story (but it is true; but back then they hadn’t invented mobile phones with built-in cameras nor had Google invented reverse image search to keep you honest, that I knew of)

 - If you have the right offer, you can attract (inbound means they come to you) the big fish.
 If you are using multiple marketing channels, in my case, a live fish and an artificial purple night crawler at the same time, you need a simple way to measure your results.